momenifi/methodHub/academic_mobility_propensity_score/readm_tutorial.md

-##Learning Goal
-- By the end of this tutorial, you will be able to understand and implement propensity score matching techniques to assess the impact of academic mobility on research productivity, recieved citations and collaboration indicators among researchers.

 ## Learning Objectives

 - Understand the concept of propensity score matching.
 - Implement propensity score matching using R programming language.
-- Interpret the results of propensity score matching analysis.
+- Interpret the results of propensity score matching.
 - Apply the technique to assess the impact of academic mobility on key research metrics.

 ## Description

 This tutorial provides a comprehensive guide on using propensity score matching techniques in R to assess the impact of academic mobility on research productivity and collaboration indicators among researchers.
 It includes step-by-step instructions, example code, and explanations to facilitate understanding and implementation.

+In this example, the propensity score method is employed to estimate the causal effect of academic mobility on researchers' outcomes in terms of:
+- Research productivity
+- Received citations
+- Collaboration indicators
-In this example, this method is employed to estimate the causal effect of academic mobility on research productivity, recieved citations and collaboration indicators among researchers.
-Academic mobility, represented by the treatment variable "mobile," distinguishes between researchers who have experienced academic mobility to other countries (mobile = 1) and those who have not (mobile = 0).
-The method aims to balance covariates such as region, main field of study, international co-authorship, gender, GDP per capita of the researcher's origin country, and age, between mobile and non-mobile researchers.
-By balancing covariates through propensity score matching, the method allows for a more accurate assessment of the impact of academic mobility on key research metrics, including CPP (citations per paper), PPY (number of papers per year), and COPP (co-authors per paper).
+Academic mobility, represented by the treatment variable *"mobile"*, distinguishes between researchers who have experienced academic mobility to other countries *(mobile = 1)* as the treatment group and those who have not *(mobile = 0)* as a control group.
+The method aims to balance covariates such as *region, main field of study, international co-authorship, gender, age, and origin country GDP per capita* of the researchers between mobile and non-mobile researchers.
+By balancing covariates through 'propensity score matching', the method allows for a more accurate assessment of the impact of academic mobility on outcomes mentioned above via indicators:
+- CPP (citations per paper)
+- PPY (number of papers per year)
+- COPP (co-authors per paper).

+What is the need for SMD???

-SMD quantifies the standardized difference in means between two groups, typically the treatment and control groups, by dividing the difference in means by the standard deviation of the outcome variable.
-It is commonly used in propensity score matching to assess balance between groups, with a lower SMD indicating better balance and greater comparability in terms of covariates.
+*SMD* quantifies the standardized mean difference between two groups, typically the treatment and control groups.
+It divides the mean difference by the standard deviation of the outcome variable.
+It is commonly used in *propensity score matching* to assess balance between groups, with a lower SMD indicating better balance and greater comparability in terms of covariates??????.
 SMD facilitates comparing effect sizes across different studies or analyses, especially when outcome variables have different scales.
 In the context of this method, SMD is calculated for both unmatched and matched data to evaluate the balance achieved after matching.
 The treatment group consists of researchers who have experienced academic mobility to other countries (mobile = 1), while the control group consists of researchers who have not experienced academic mobility (mobile = 0).

-The Mean Difference for each variable of interest (CPP, PPY, COPP) quantifies the average difference in these research productivity, recieved citations and collaboration indicators between mobile and non-mobile researchers.
-A positive Mean Difference indicates that mobile researchers, on average, have higher values of the respective metric compared to non-mobile researchers.
-For example, a positive Mean Difference in CPP suggests that mobile researchers receive more citations per paper than non-mobile researchers.
-Conversely, a negative Mean Difference indicates that mobile researchers, on average, have lower values of the respective metric compared to non-mobile researchers.
-Understanding the sign and magnitude of Mean Differences provides insights into the direction and magnitude of the impact of academic mobility on research productivity and collaboration indicators.
+The *Mean Difference* for each variable of interest (CPP, PPY, COPP) quantifies the average difference in these research productivity, received citations, and collaboration indicators between mobile and non-mobile researchers.
+A positive Mean Difference indicates that mobile researchers, on average, have higher values of the respective metric compared to non-mobile researchers and vice versa.
+For example,
+- A *positive Mean Difference* in CPP suggests that mobile researchers receive more citations per paper than non-mobile researchers.
+- A *negative Mean Difference* indicates that mobile researchers, on average, have lower values of the respective metric compared to non-mobile researchers.
+Understanding the sign and magnitude of *Mean Differences* provides insights into the direction and magnitude of the impact of academic mobility on research productivity and collaboration indicators.

 ## Target Audience

 This tutorial is targeted towards social science researchers, particularly those interested in assessing the impact of academic mobility on research outcomes.
-Basic knowledge of R programming and statistical concepts is recommended.

 ## Prerequisites Required

 Before starting this tutorial, you should have:
 - Basic understanding of R programming language.
 - Familiarity with statistical concepts such as regression analysis.
-- Access to R environment with necessary packages installed.
+- Access to R environment with necessary packages mentioned below.

 ## Difficulty Level